Elekester/Starlit-Village/Rules/Line Strike Tournament Rules.md

 ### 2.1 Match Structure

-A match consists of a series of games that are played until one side has won a set number of games, usually two.
-Drawn games do not count toward this goal.
-If the round ends before a player has won the required number of games, the winner of the match is the player who has won the most games at that point.
-If both players have equal game wins, the match is a draw.
-Match results, not individual game results, are reported at the end of the tournament.
+A match is a series of games where a player wins by reaching a set number of victories, usually two (2).
+Drawn games do not count towards this goal.
+If time runs out, the winner is the player with the most game wins; if tied, the match is a draw.
+Only match results are reported at the end of the tournament.

 ### 2.2 Pregame Procedures

-The following steps must be performed in a timely manner before each game begins:
+Before each game:

-1. Players sit at their assigned table with their registered character.
+1. Players sit at their assigned tables with their registered characters.
-2. Players confirm that their opponent's character name matches the name announced during matchmaking.
+2. Players verify their opponent's character name matches the announced name.
-3. Players select any of their constructed decks and begin play.
+3. Players choose any of their constructed decks and begin the game.

-The game is considered to have begun once all the correct players in that game have sat at their assigned table.
+The game is considered to have begun once all players are sat at the assigned table.

 ### 2.3 End-of-Match Procedure

-Once the final game is complete, players must report their match to tournament staff.
-The report should include Match Winner as well as number of games won, loss, and drawn.
+After the final game, players must report the match results to the tournament staff, including the winner and the number of games won, lost, and drawn.

-If the match time limit is reached before a match winner is determined, players must finish the current game within 5 minutes.
-If the game is not completed during this period, it is considered a draw.

-Once time is called, no new games should begin.

-If tournament staff assigned a time extension, the end-of-match procedure does not begin until the end of the time extension.
+If time expires before a match is finished, players must complete the current game within 5 minutes.
+If the game is not completed in this time frame, it is a draw.
+No new games should start after time is called.
+If tournament staff has assigned a time extension to the match, it is added before the end-of-match procedure begins.

 ### 2.4 Conceding or Intentionally Drawing Games or Matches

-Until the result of a match has been reported, players may concede or mutually agree to draw in that game or match.

-Players may not agree to a concession or draw in exchange for any reward or incentive.
+Players may concede or agree to a draw any incomplete game or any match before reporting the match result, but not in exchange for any reward or incentive.
+Refusing to play counts as conceding the match.

-If a player refuses to play, it is assumed they have conceded the match.

 ### 2.5 Time Extensions

-If tournament staff pauses a match for more than one minute while the round clock is running, they should extend the match time appropriately.
+If a match is paused for over a minute, the tournament staff should extend the match time accordingly.

 ### 2.6 Deck Construction

-Players are required to have constructed their decks prior to the tournament beginning and may not alter their constructed decks throughout the tournament.
-Players may have up to ten (10) decks constructed at once, in which case they may use any of their constructed decks for any game in the tournament.
+Players must have their decks ready before the tournament starts and cannot change them during the tournament.
+They can have up to ten (10) decks constructed and may use any of them for any game.

 ### 2.7 Dropping from a Tournament

-Players may drop from a tournament at any time.
-If a player drops from a tournament before the first round of play has started, they are considered to have not participated in the tournament.
+Players can drop from the tournament anytime.
+If they drop before the first round, they are considered non-participants.

-Players choosing to drop from a tournament must inform tournament staff before pairings for the next round are generated.
-If a player does not show up for their match, they will be automatically dropped from the tournament unless they report to tournament staff.
+Players choosing to drop from a tournament must inform staff before the next round's pairings.
+Absence without notice results in automatic drop.
+Reentry is at the Organizer's discretion.

-Players who have dropped may reenter a tournament at the discretion of the Tournament Organizer.
 Players may not drop from a tournament in exchange for or influenced by the offer of any reward or incentive.

 ### 2.8 Tiebreakers

 The following tiebreakers are used to determine how a player ranks in a tournament:

 1. Match Points
-2. Median-Buchholz system (the sum of opponent's points, with the best and worst scores removed)
+2. Median-Buchholz system (sum of opponents' points, minus the highest and lowest)
-2. Match Wins
+3. Match Wins
 4. Game win percentage

-A player earns 1 match points for each match win, 0 points for each match loss, and 0.5 match points for each match draw.
-Players receiving byes are considered to have won the match.
+Players earn 1 match point for a win, 0 for a loss, and 0.5 for a draw.
+Byes count as a win.